SumReflex Math tools

 Download

-Match Shapes with Objects A real-world matching page where children connect flat shapes with familiar objects that share the same outline.
+Match Shapes with Objects Learners compare each flat shape with familiar objects and draw the match that shares the same outline.

 Download